 Kalanchoe sexangularis N.E.
 Br.

-Kalanchoe sexangularis is a succulent subshrub up to 3 feet (90 cm) tall, with squared or ridged stems and green upwardly-cupped, elliptically-shaped, up to 5 inches (12.5 cm) long leaves with strong scalloped margins.
+Kalanchoe sexangularis is a succulent subshrub with squared or ridged stems and green, elliptical, upwardly-cupped, and up to 5 inches (12.5 cm) long leaves with strong scalloped margins.
 It grows up to 3 feet (90 cm) tall.
-Leaves are often tinged red, particularly along the margins with older leaves often a pinkish-brown color.
-The inflorescence rises up to 1 foot (30 cm) or more above the plant bearing bright yellow flowers in a flat-topped thyrse.
+Leaves are often tinged red, particularly along the margins, with older leaves usually a pinkish-brown color.
+The inflorescence rises to 1 foot (30 cm) above the plant, bearing bright yellow flowers in a flat-topped thyrse.

 How to Grow and Care